Logo

 This repeated failure indicates that the buying pressure is insufficient to push the price above this resistance.

-2. Resistance Level
+2. Resistance Level of the Triple Top Pattern

 The horizontal line drawn through the peaks represents the resistance level.
 This level acts as a ceiling that the price cannot seem to break.